Day 33 – God’s Image-Bearers can Only be Satisfied in Him; Lust can Never Satisfy

 A transformed life, a pure and renewed mind.

-Christ has won, and we’re in Him,
+Christ has won, and I’m in Him,

 While God’s wrath comes for the world’s sin.